Theodoros Kontidis: Biography

 Theodoros Kontidis was born in Thessaloniki in Greece, and was ordained as a Jesuit priest in 1988.

 He was member of Pontifical Greek College of Saint Athanasius and studied philosophy and then theology at the Pontifical Gregorian University in Rome.
 In 1983 he entered the Jesuit order and was ordained priest on 9 October 1988 by the archbishop of Athens, Nikolaos Foskolos, in the church of the Sacred Heart.
 After further studies, he obtained a degree in theology from the Center Sèvres in Paris.

 Father Kontidis was parish vicar and after pastor of the parish of the Sacred Heart of Jesus in Athens.
 In 1995 he made his solemn profession.
 He became responsible for the vocational pastoral and superior of the Jesuit community in Athens and director of the Manresa retreat house.
 Since 2021 he has been pastor of the parish of Sant'Andrew in Patras.
-In addition to his native Greek, he also Italian, French and English.
+In addition to his native Greek, he also speaks Italian, French and English.

 On July 14, 2021, Pope Francis appointed him Archbishop of Athens and Apostolic administrator of Rhodes.